 From 1912, the SS Earnslaw had started, and would continue a schedule running to the head of the lake 3 days a week - Mondays, Wednesdays and Fridays.
 The Earnslaw, is a twin screw steamer that had a cruising speed of 13 knots and a capacity for 1035 passengers; 1500 sheep; seventy head of cattle; or 200 bales of wool.

 She also occasionally carried cars or buses to Glenorchy and Kinloch.
 She connected with Kinloch on these days, unloading tourists for the Bryant family to transport to the Routeburn.
 At first, horse drawn wagons were used, then Oakland cars and finally a small fleet of Ford buses.
 In 1942, an open top 1937 Chevrolet bus was brought up to Kinloch on the SS Earnslaw to join the fleet of six buses operated by R.H.
 Bryant of 'Routeburn Valley Motors', one of the first tourist operators in the region.

 The last year that Routeburn Valley Motors operated was in 1971.
 With a direct road from Queenstown to the Routeburn Valley completed in 1962 and a bridge built across the Dart River, the Steamer SS Earnslaw stopped sailing to Kinloch around the same time, as her services were no longer needed.

-Today we continue the legacy of Harry Bryant and his family transporting and guiding tourists into the Routeburn Valley and onto the track by providing full and half day walks not only on the Famous Routeburn Track but on many of the surrounding tracks in the Mt Aspiring National Park.
+Today we continue the legacy of Harry Bryant and his family.
+Transporting and guiding tourists into the Routeburn Valley and onto the track by providing half and full day walks, not only on the Famous Routeburn Track, but on many of the surrounding tracks in the Mt Aspiring National Park.